skz911/HamburgerOrderer/Reflektioner/MutualConclusionGit.md

 we had a couple of merge errors here and there when we tried to work on the same files.
 It was a learning experience though since we had to solve the conflicts of the merge error togehter

+we also didnt use enough branching which would help with some other problems we had.

 ### how we solved and what we didnt solve.

 most of the problems we had was just a quick google search away from solving and we didnt find anything that we couldnt solve.

+### for the future projects

+branch more often.
+Better commit messages and more regular commits after implementations.